Alumni

 Technology Fee2 ($100 per semester) | $800 | $800 |

-*Upon enrollment, students select Accelerated or Evening and Weekend, which will determine the pace at which students complete their degree.
+*Upon enrollment, students select Accelerated or Working Professional, which will determine the pace at which students complete their degree.
 In most cases, students that select Accelerated will attempt two courses per term, and students that select Working Professional will attempt one course per term.

 Note 1: Students who wish to take Challenge Exams will be subject to a fee of $100 for each Challenge exam.
 Please see the campus Bursar Office for a full price listing.